defencedigital/moduk-service-manual/src/user-research/find-user-research-participants-across-defence.md

 dateUpdated: ""
 eleventyNavigation:
   key: "User research"
-  url: "user-research"
+  url: "/user-research/"
 ---

 Participants are the people who take part in user research.
 They should be people who are using or will use the service.

 {{ component('inset-text', {
-  text: "Do not use social media platforms like Twitter, Instagram, LinkedIn or TikTok to recruit participants for user research."
+  text: 'Do not use social media platforms like Twitter, Instagram, LinkedIn or TikTok to recruit participants for user research.'
 }) }}

 ## Start with stakeholders and subject matter experts